acarrab/acarrab.github.io/Content/school_work/fun_courses.md

 - Algorithms and Data Structures
   - Still in top 5 favorite classes
 - Organic Chemistry
-  - Fun class with some fun abstract concepts that taught me how to deal better with abstract, feature-described, objects and try to predict their interactions.
+  - Fun class that teaches students to work with abstract, feature-described, objects and try to predict their interactions.

 ### Spring 2015

 - Calculus of Several Variables
-  - Favorite Calculus class
 - Comp Sci 102
   - First project heavy computer science course
   - This is where I made [the ray-tracer](#/school_work/2015_Spring_|_102_RayTracer) and code for modeling the scene